 - Community Contributions

-How does Four Seasons contribute to the national hospice movement?
+Four Seasons contribution to the national hospice movement

-Serving western North Carolina, Four Seasons is one of the premier hospice and palliative providers in the country.
+Serving 11 counties in Western North Carolina, Four Seasons is one of the premier Hospice and Palliative care providers in the country.
 As Four Seasons has grown, our reputation for high quality of care has earned national recognition.
 Staff members regularly present at national conferences on the specialized services and research our agency provides.